Berrysoft/XamlCpp/README.md

 The goal of XamlCpp is to write a cross-platfrom GUI application easily and quickly.
 It uses a dialect of XAML to discribe the UI, but may not support all features like other XAML frameworks do.
 The final application should be tiny, with a few dependencies, compared to Qt or so.

 ## Charset
-XamlCpp uses UTF-16 with Win32, and UTF-8 with others API sets.
-However, the `xaml` file should be in valid UTF-8.
-XamlCpp uses `boost-nowide` to ensure it.
+XamlCpp uses UTF-8 everywhere, which is ensured by `boost-nowide` on Windows.

 ## Reflection
 XamlCpp supports reflection.
 All registered class could be constructed dynamically, and methods, properties and events registered could be accessed dynamically.